FabricMC/fabric-docs/develop/entities/first-entity.md

 ### Setting up the Texture {#setting-up-texture}

-::: warning
+::: tip

-The size of the texture should match the values in the `LayerDefinition.create(modelData, 64, 32);`, 64 pixels wide and 32 pixels tall.
+The size of the texture should match the values in the `LayerDefinition.create(modelData, 64, 32)`: 64 pixels wide and 32 pixels tall.
 If you need a differently-sized texture, then don't forget to change the size in `LayerDefinition.create` to match.

 :::